awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Timezone-file-autoupgrade.md

 **Note**
 During the time zone file update, RDS for Oracle calls `PURGE DBA_RECYCLEBIN`\.

-Because an update of the time zone file modifies rows, the primary database pushes these changes to any read replicas automatically\.
-This replication occurs regardless of whether the `TIMEZONE_FILE_AUTOUPGRADE` option is installed in the replica option group\.

 ## Strategies for updating your time zone file<a name="Appendix.Oracle.Options.Timezone-file-autoupgrade.strategies"></a>

 You can upgrade your engine and update your time zone file independently\.
 Thus, you must choose among different update strategies\.